plexoio/tenam/documentation/assets/readme/strategy.md

 Similarly, the `Add, Delete, and Update` features also scored 5 out of 5.
 These features allow users to interact with the application beyond just inputting data.

-On the other hand, the "taxation" and "RSS information" features scored the lowest.
-Considering our ambition, we initially believed it would not be possible to include one or both of these features in this iteration as they are not critical at the moment.
-However, we have managed to successfully add them to this MVP.
+On the other hand, the `taxation`, `update taxation` and `RSS information` features scored the lowest.
+Considering our ambition, we initially believed it would not be possible to include one or all of these features in this iteration as they are not critical at the moment.
+However, `we have managed to successfully add them to this MVP`.

 Features that scored 4 or above, such as `Transaction History`, will definitely be included.
 However, if a feature scored 3 in viability, it means that it may not be as advanced, at least for now.